Harshit-code-tech/Dev_Arena/PROJECT_STRUCTURE.md

 4. Record Prisma model or ownership changes in **Data model**.
 5. Add new environment variables and commands to their tables.
 6. Remove resolved items and add newly discovered blockers under **Known gaps**.
+7. Update `FEATURE_DEVELOPMENT_GUIDE.md` only when the feature-development process changes.
-7. Update the `Last reviewed` date after checking the implementation, not just the route names.
+8. Update the `Last reviewed` date after checking the implementation, not just the route names.

 Use these status meanings consistently: